 Programs in the School of Human Development

 - B.A.
 Human Development

-Pacific Oaks’ bachelor’s-completion program introduces you to the biological, psychological, emotional, and sociological factors that contribute to an individual’s development.
+Pacific Oaks’ bachelor’s-completion program introduces you to the sociological, emotional, biological, and psychological factors that contribute to an individual’s development.
 You will explore the implications those factors have on an individual's skills and developmental milestones such as problem solving, language acquisition, personality and identity formation, and social and emotional maturation.